DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### 2. Configuring SSH Access to the remote Host.

+Run the following command from your command line.
+When prompted for password type in the password provided to you along with the hostnames.

     ./setup.sh <your remote host IP>

 #### 3. Let's check out connectivity with the host.
 Run: